 It’s possible that you were dragged into a scenario that threatened those things, leading you to fear for your spiritual well being.
 This could suggest that your religious ideas are obnoxious, contentious, or otherwise unsuitable for serious consideration.

 Catacombs may also symbolise emotions of loneliness or betrayal from loved ones who don’t seem to share your moral principles, implying that “the few good men” are becoming fewer and farther between.
 At the same time, the world’s stability and harmony are at danger from an increase in corrupt and self-centered people.

-Imagine yourself in a catacomb
+Dream of being in a catacomb

 Embedded in Catacomb